KL Guided Domain Adaptation: Approach

+These two assumptions ensure that our network has good performance on the \textbf{source} domain.
 Note also that we only make the above two assumptions about the source domain, where we can enforce them through the training process.
 We do not make these assumptions about the target domain, since we have no access to the full target distribution.
 These two assumptions will also be used to prove our later theoretical result (Proposition~\ref{prop2}).